OpenVnmrJ/OpenVnmrJ/Install2.md

 Move the zip file to /tmp and unzip it.
 If you are logged in as root, do not try to install it from the root home directory (/root).
 It will not work.
 First unzip the file and cd into dvdimageOVJ (or dvdimageOVJMI).
-Run ./load.nmr.
+If you are using CentOS 8, some modifications to the currently released OpenVnmrJ 2.1 are required.
+Download the ver81.zip file from the github releases page, copy it to the dvdimageOVJ directory, and run unzip -o ver81.zip
+Note the -o argument.
+The contents of ver81.zip are also compatible with installations on earlier CentOS versions.
+After unzipping the ver81.zip file, run ./load.nmr.
 The first thing it will do is install missing CentOS packages.
 It uses yum and will require network access.
 Since it turns off SELinux, a reboot is needed after the packages are installed.